LOtting/COG-01/nodejs/homework.md

 Start at line "RDD stands for REPL Driven Development".
 Information about TDD and BDD is not important yet!

 2.)
-At FreeCodeCamp follow "Start a Nodejs Server" part one.
+At FreeCodeCamp follow "Start a Nodejs Server".

 You can use your existing workspace on cloud9. http://www.freecodecamp.com/challenges/start-a-nodejs-server